zama-ai/concrete-ml/docs/advanced-topics/prediction_with_fhe.md

 # Prediction with FHE

-Concrete ML has APIs that make it easy, during model development and testing, to perform encryption, execution in FHE and decryption, in a single step.
-However, there is the option to execute the individual steps separately, for more fine-grained control.
+Concrete ML has APIs that make it easy, during model development and testing, to perform encryption, execution in FHE, and decryption in a single step.
+There is the option to execute the individual steps separately, however, for more control.
 The APIs to accomplish this are different for:

 - [Built-in models](#built-in-models)
 - [Custom models](#custom-models)